upjs/facile-validator/README.md

 - [`field:error`](#fielderror)

-To attach hooks to these events, use `on` method:
+To attach a hook to these events, use `on` method:
 ```javascript
 v.on(event_name, () => {
   // This function will be executed when the respective event occurs.
 });
 ```

-You can also attach those hooks in the configuration object:
+You can also attach those hooks in the config object:
 ```javascript
 const v = new Validator(form, {
   // ...